Shane Piche, A New York School Bus Driver, Raped A 14-Year-Old Girl On His Bus Route, Gets No Prison Time

 A New York school bus driver will serve no jail time for raping a 14-year-old student who was a passenger on his bus, The New York Post is reporting.

 Shane Piche, 25, will serve no time behind bars for the 2017 crime.
-He will, however, have to register as a Level One sex offender, and will be on probation for ten years.
+He will, however, have to register as a Level One sex offender and be on probation for 10 years.

 On September 5, 2018, as WWNY-TV reported at the time, Piche was arrested for the assault, which had taken place the previous year.
 It remains unclear, as of this writing, when the assault took place or how it was brought to the attention of the authorities.

 The victim’s mother says that she (the victim) was a passenger on Piche’s school bus route.
-Authorities said that Piche had been acting inappropriately towards the victim and to other children on his route, including taking them to his home and giving them alcohol.
+Authorities said that Piche had been acting inappropriately toward the victim and to other children on his route, including taking them to his home and giving them alcohol.
 Additionally, Piche had been giving gifts to the victim.

 At some point, the victim was taken to Piche’s home, where he raped her.

-Initially, he was charged with second-degree rape, first-degree unlawfully dealing with a child and endangering the welfare of a child.
+Initially, he was charged with second-degree rape, first-degree unlawfully dealing with a child, and endangering the welfare of a child.

-In February as The Watertown Daily Times reported, he entered a guilty plea to third degree rape as part of a plea deal.
+In February as The Watertown Daily Times reported, he entered a guilty plea to third-degree rape as part of a plea deal.

 Forget the incendiary heading and focus on this: JUDGE JAMES P MCCLUSKY said the lesser level was more appropriate since there was only one victim and Piche had no prior arrests.